-Question 3b - What are the main features you believe a Smart Healthy Age-Friendly Environment should include regarding People (as in peoplecentered) and Places (as in building environments) so it could integrate digitalisation in the best way possible?
+Question 3b - What are the main features you believe a Smart Healthy Age-Friendly Environment should include regarding People (as in peoplecentred) and Places (as in building environments) so it could integrate digitalisation in the best way possible?

-centered) and Places (as in building environments) so it could integrate digi digitalisation in the best way possible?
-Communication, , people and the conditions which citizens take part in AFE in at least societal three levels: challenges Conditions of participation: whether people are listened and consulted, that is, their role in the generation and production of AFE.
-If they understand and if devices are easy and intelligible; Technology must be accessible and take into consideration people's aims, desires a behaviour.
-3. Inclusion is seen as an enabler of AFE, if technolog is accessible regarding disabilities, social conditions, literacy, cultural differences, etc. Funding, This theme was addressed in 10 interviews.
-Main issue is economics and that AFE should be implemented and supported by the business models State when necessary for the long-term societal and also economical gains.
-Some pragmatic suggestions:

-Implement SHAFE through new partnerships - e.g. the EC could work closely with the European Investment Bank, to select important initiatives that could be funded for scaling-up; Investment plans should be provided to support facilities for ageing autonomously, namely to adapt, refurbish and restructure public and private buildings and environments; Funding and actions should be taken in different sectors involving many actors such as urban planning, housing, transport, service providers, etc. Knowledge and available technology are not the main issue anymore; the challenge is the deployment and scaling-up - economic constraints, ownership of data, digital skills, acceptance by citizens and caregivers, usability, etc. Governance and coordination This issue was addressed by 12 interviewees.
-Most of them agreed on the necessity of integration of services in direction of a holistic approach to AFE.
-The very idea of dispersed dots that must be linked is present, in the way that transportation, buildings, public spaces and services must be thought as a whole in order to deliver results more efficiently.
+Communication, people, and societal challenges This issue was addressed by 18 interviewees.
+This concerns the conditions which citizens take part in AFE in at least three levels: Conditions of participation: whether people are listened and consulted, that is, their role in the generation and production of AFE.
+If they understand and if devices are easy and intelligible; Technology must be accessible and take into consideration people's aims, desires and behaviour.
+Inclusion is seen as an enabler of AFE, if the technology is accessible regarding, e.g., disabilities, social conditions, literacy, cultural differences.
+Funding, economics, and business models This theme was addressed in 10 interviews.
+The main issue is that AFE should be implemented and supported by the State when necessary for the long-term societal and also economic gains.
+Some pragmatic suggestions: 1.
+Implement SHAFE through new partnerships, e.g., the EC could work closely with the European Investment Bank, to select important initiatives that could be funded for scaling-up; 2.
+Investment plans should be provided to support facilities for ageing autonomously, namely, to adapt, refurbish and restructure public and private buildings and environments; 3.
+Funding and actions should be taken in different sectors involving many actors such as urban planning, housing, transport, and service providers.
+4. Knowledge and available technology are not the main issues anymore; the challenge is the deployment and scaling-up, e.g., economic constraints, ownership of data, digital skills, acceptance by citizens and caregivers, and Governance and coordination usability.
+This issue was addressed by 12 interviewees.
+Most of them agreed on the necessity of integration of services in the direction of a holistic approach to AFE.
+The very idea of dispersed dots that must be linked is present, in the way that transportation, buildings, public spaces and services must be thought of as a whole in order to deliver results more efficiently.
 Learning and knowledge management This issue was addressed by 8 interviewees.
 They highlighted the amount of information and data that circulates through technological devices.
-1. Data can be positively used to analyse tendencies, outcomes and changes in population.
+1. Data can be positively used to analyse tendencies, outcomes, and changes in population.
 It can pose new questions and achieve answers; 2.
 At the same time, it touches in individual and intimate areas, since many times through technology one can access private life and misuse this type of data.
 In this sense, its collection must be well regulated and transparent.

-Question 4 - How can we progress in terms of policy, both from EU and as from Member States, to implement Smart Healthy Age-Friendly Environments?
+Question 4 - How can w ve progress in terms of policy, both from EU and as from the Member States, to i mplement Smart Healthy Age-Friendly Environments?